 When we first arrived in Portland our son warned us that spring was actually several seasons in one – fake spring, late winter, early spring, summer, real spring, winter again, and so on.
 In the course of one week this March we went from intermittent snowfall to warm sunshine, followed by gentle breezes with a dash of thunderstorms, dithering back and forth from fog and showers to warm sunshine, and then a steady rain today.
 Sometimes all that happens in one day!

 The subtler signs of Spring were hidden at first by the late snowfall, but now the quiet movement of the earth in equinox is fully apparent.
 There are the obvious signs of early blooms springing forth, blossoming trees, warmer temperatures.
-For me, the more elusive signs are somehow sexier than the flamboyant and ubiquitous daffodils and tulips, gorgeous as they are. its of purple peek out amidst brown dry leaves, grasses, and branches.
+For me, the more elusive signs are somehow sexier than the flamboyant and ubiquitous daffodils and tulips, gorgeous as they are.
+Tiny bits of purple peek out amidst brown dry leaves, grasses, and branches.
 Deciduous trees are still an array of sticks but show off the faintest of budlets, stark against the new blue of sky and river.
 Moss on trunks and branches is losing its day-glo green, drier now, flaking off in strips of old skin.
 The evergreens sport the tiniest tips of brilliant green at the outer edges of their limbs.
 It’s all a come-hither look if I’ve ever seen one.
 Foreplay with no promise of eventual consummation.

 New flocks of birds arrive, their songs variations of call and response, a cacophonous chatter of the twitterpated, or airborne rap battles.
 Ever watchful hawks spiral lazily on a gentle breeze, and the bees return, visiting our newly planted heather.